talmolab/sleap/_sources/tutorials/new-project.rst.txt

 Creating a project
 ---------------------------

-When you first start SLEAP you’ll see an open dialog.
-Since you don’t yet have a project to open, click “**Cancel**” and you’ll be left with a new, empty project.
+When you first start SLEAP you’ll see a new, empty project.

 Opening a video
 ~~~~~~~~~~~~~~~